LaloRivero/docker-php-mysql-example/README.md

 # DOCKER COMPOSE CONFIG

-run docker-compose up -d to create the instance
+run docker-compose up -d to create and run the instance

 php-apache server run on localhost mysql server run on localhost:6603